StefanSchubert/sabi/README.md

 The two main reasons are:

 * I don't believe that the traffic will be that big, that the server (though a rasperryPi at the beginnig) can't handle it, so that I need to shift the resources (session, logic) rather to the client side.
-* Though since 2014-2017 it became rather quite around JSF (at least according the web barometers), I see today more JSF based applications in business life, that needs maintenance than writing new angular ones.
-So I deceided to improve my skills in JSF again.
+* Though since 2014-2017 it became rather quite around the mature JSF technology (at least according the web barometers), I see today more JSF based applications in business life, that needs maintenance than writing new angular ones.
+So I decided to improve my skills in JSF again.

 ### Server side
 * Spring-Boot-Application